johanhaleby/javalin.github.io/pages/docs/docs-past-2-8-0.md

 {% include macros/docsSnippet.html java=java kotlin=kotlin %}

 ## Server-sent Events
-Server-sent events (often also called event source) are very simple in Javalin.
+Server-sent events (often also called event source) are very simple in Occurrent.
 You call `app.sse()`, which gives you access to the connected `SseClient`:

 {% capture java %}